computationalcognitivescience/lovelace/content/_part_ii/subset.md

 {% question %}
 What could be an example of decision-making under uncertainty?
 {% hidden Hint? %}
-An example is choosing what career to pursue: e.g., Would you rather be an artist, doctor, politician, accountant, or technician?
+An example is choosing what career to pursue.
+For instance, would you rather be an artist, doctor, politician, accountant, scientist or technician?
 {% endhidden %}
 {% endquestion %}

 {% marginnote 'mn-id-whatever' '“This is the essence of intuitive heuristics: when faced with a difficult question, we often answer an easier one instead, usually without noticing the substitution.” – Daniel Kahneman (2017).' %} To make our lives easier, in this chapter we focus on decision making under *certainty*.
 That is, we consider choice situations where options are well-defined and the value of options is certain.
 As we will see, this is usually merely a convenient fiction.
-It makes learning to model easier, and allows us to delay the use of probability theory to the Advanced sections.
+But it makes learning to model easier, and allows us to postpone the use of probability theory to the Advanced sections.

-We will not retrace tradition or review existing theoretical models of decision making. {% marginnote 'mn-id-whatever' '“Human rational behavior (...) is shaped by a scissors whose two blades are the structure of task environments and the computational capabilities of the actor.” – Herbert Simon (1990).' %} Instead, we'll be throwing you into the deep waters: We will present you with (more or less fictive) verbal theories in this domain and will invite you to try and formalize them.
+We will not review existing theoretical models of decision making.
+Instead, we'll be throwing you into the deep waters: We will present you with a capacity to explain and will invite you to articulate a verbal theory and try to formalize these ideas.
 You may think you are unable to and that you first need to learn how others made models.
 But trust us.
 You can do it!
-The goal is specifically not to mimic (what you think) existing models of decision making (are like), but rather to develop your own.
+The goal is specifically not to mimic existing models of decision making, but rather to develop your own.
 The purpose is to practice using the theoretician's tools.
 Think of this and the next chapters as your sandbox for sculpting some sandcastles for fun, and to train your sculpting skills.

-The example decision making capacity that we will use for our practices is called *subset choice*.
-This is the ability to select a *subset* of options from a larger set.
+{% marginfigure 'mf-id-whatever' '/assets/img/vitrine.png' 'So many flavours!
+How do we choose a subset?' %} The example decision making capacity that we will use for our practices is called *subset choice*.
+This is the capacity for chosing a *subset* of options from a larger set.
+Take for example choosing Italian ice cream.
+The set of options is the full set of flavours displayed in the vitrine.
+Depending on your budget and appetite you may choose one, two, three, or---if you are *really* hungry---more scoops.
+For instance, you may choose strawberry, lemon, and mango.
+Or, alternatively, you may choose chocolate and hazelnut.

-Subset Choice
+{% question %}
+Can you think of more everyday situations where the choice options are subsets of available options?
+{% hidden Hint? %}

-* Selecting toppings on a pizza
+When we select toppings on a pizza.

+{% question %}
+Can you think of another one?
+{% hidden Hint? %}

-* Inviting people to a party
+When we invite people to a party

+{% question %}
+Can you think of another one?
+{% hidden Hint? %}

-* Prescribing combinations of medicine
+When a doctor prescribes combinations of medicine.

-* Doing groceries
+{% question %}
+Can you think of another one?
+{% hidden Hint? %}
+When you shop for groceries.

+{% question %}
+Can you think of another one?
+{% hidden Hint? %}
-* Selecting member for a committee or team
+When a manager selects members for a committee or team.

+{% question %}
+Can you think of another one?
+{% hidden Hint? %}
+When you select ingredients for cooking a meal.

+{% question %}
+Can you think of another one?
+{% endquestion %}

+{% endhidden %}
+{% endquestion %}

+{% endhidden %}
+{% endquestion %}

+{% endhidden %}
+{% endquestion %}

+{% endhidden %}
+{% endquestion %}

+{% endhidden %}
+{% endquestion %}

+{% endhidden %}
+{% endquestion %}

+If you went down the rabbit hole of that question, you will have discovered that there are many everyday situations that correspond to choosing subsets.
+Let's pick one or more of those situations and make a computational-level explanation of the capacity for choosing subsets of that type.

+{% question %}
+Make a computational level theory of subset choice that incorporates the assumption that people choose options with maximum or satisfactory subjective value (a.k.a. utility).
+{% endquestion %}

+{% hidden Hint? %}
+Think about how you want to approach this exercise.
+You can, for instance, look back at Chapter 2 to refresh your knowledge of what is a computational level theory of a capacity and how you can write it down.
+You can also use the mathematics from Chapter 3 where useful.
+Our advice is to first define an informal specification of the capacity's input domain and output domain, and intuitively articulate the mapping, and only then try to formalize your own intuitions.
+{% endhidden %}

 {% stopandthink %}
-Okay, let's take a minute and pause.
+It is important that you perform the exercise in Question 4.4 before continuing in this chapter.
+You will likely get stuck somewhere.
+This is part of the learning experience.
+One can only learn to model by trying, just like one only can learn to ride a bicycle by trying, sometimes losing balance, but slowly refining the skill in the process.
+Write down for yourself where you get stuck and why.
 {% endstopandthink %}

-**Exercise**
-Can you think of more everyday situations where the choice options are sets as opposed to single elements?

-# Theoretical Modeling Illustrations
+After you have tried to answer Question 4.4 to the best of your abilities, you can continue with the next section.

+# A tutorial by dialogue
+{% marginfigure 'mf-id-whatever' '/assets/img/party.jpg' 'How to decide whom to invite to your party?' %}

-\noindent In this section we illustrate theoretical modeling by dialogues between the two fictive characters, *Verbal* and *Formal*.
-We use two toy social psychological phenomena: (1) a host inviting people to a party, and (2) party guests  self-organizing into smaller subgroups.
-These example scenarios can be seen as special cases of the more general capacities for *social decision-making* and *social group formation*.
+In this section we illustrate theoretical modeling by dialogues between the two fictive characters, *Verbal* and *Formal*.
+We use as subset choice situation how a host invites people to a party.
 We present multiple dialogues. *Verbal*'s intuitions and *Formal*'s questions vary from dialogue to dialogue, and hence the developed theoretical models differ as well.
+These dialogues also appeared previously in a tutorial in the journal [*Social Psychology*](https://econtent.hogrefe.com/doi/pdf/10.1027/1864-9335/a000428).

 ## Dialogue 1: Formalizing inviting guests
 {% indent 0 %}
 **Verbal:** I'd like to explain how a host decides whom to invite to a party.
 {% endindent %}

-{% indent 1 %}
+{% indent 4 %}
 **Formal:** Why would the host not invite everybody?
 {% endindent %}